thomasgladwin/malak/README.md

 - Put away the light sensor.
 - The participant performs the task.
 - After the task ends, close the malak window to stop measurement.

+# Hardware design

+The document Hardware_design.docx currently shows a probably useless photo of the wiring of a prototype.
+To be updated if I ever get round to making it nicer.